We often imagine that the face of oral cancer is a male in his 60s who has used tobacco products.

 Sammy Davis Jr

-Peter Tork (Monkeys)
+Peter Tork (Monkees)

 Adam Yauch aka MCA (Beastie Boys)